Ecosystem Targets and Supporting Indicators

 Coastal habitats provide a unique and highly productive ecosystem that supports an array of living resources.

 Long Island Sound Study’s Habitat Restoration Initiative has identified 12 important coastal habitats (see ArcGIS storymap) to restore.
 The 12 coastal habitats are tidal wetlands, eelgrass, estuarine embayments, coastal grasslands, coastal and island forests, freshwater wetlands, intertidal flats, rocky intertidal zones, submerged aquatic vegetation, shellfish reefs, beaches and dunes, and riverine migratory corridors*.

 Over the years the abundance and diversity of the Sound’s coastal habitats have been diminished, primarily due to development activities that have destroyed or degraded these important areas.
 Tidal marshes have been ditched or filled, dams have blocked fish from migrating upstream to spawn, and poor water quality has negatively impacted the Sound’s eelgrass beds.
 The Long Island Sound Study has identified the loss and degradation of coastal habitat as a priority management issue.

-Prior to the establishment of ecosystem targets in 2014, LISS had established a goal of restoring 2,000 acres of coastal habitats, excluding eelgrass and river miles, by 2020.
-Between 1998 and 2018, LISS partners restored 2,001 acres of coastal habitat, restoring that goal ahead of schedule.
+Prior to the establishment of ecosystem targets in 2014, LISS had established a target of restoring 2,000 acres of coastal habitats, excluding eelgrass and river miles, by 2020.
+Between 1998 and 2018, LISS partners restored 2,001 acres of coastal habitat, restoring that target ahead of schedule.

 The Long Island Sound Study has a database to track and describe every restoration project in the Connecticut and New York portions of the Long Island Sound watershed since 1998.